sidravi1/sidravi1.github.io/_posts/2018-04-03-gaussian-processes.md

 f(x) = x^(\frac{1}{2}) \cdot sin(\frac{x}{2})
 $$

-We just go ahead and calculate $$K', K, K''$$ matrices and just plug them into the formula for the conditional and voila!
+We just go ahead and calculate $$K', K, K''$$ matrices and just plug them into the formula for the conditional distribution above and voila!

 ![Posterior Gaussian Processes]({{"/assets/2014_04_03_conditional_gaussian_func.png" | absolute_url}})

+Notice how all the functions in the posterior go through our data points though what they do in between depends on $l$ and $sigma$.

 ### Next steps